 You have to exist in an information vacuum

 If people SEE government spending (and borrowing), they're generally smart enough to react to it.
 Since they realize government spending means the government must either tax, print money or borrow (to fund that spending), thus they KNOW they’re going to get hit by either taxes or inflation: which hurts their purchasing power.
 So they react (sometimes in advance of the policies even kicking in), by saving more, spending less, or sheltering investements.
 That negative economic reaction swamps any of the theoretical benefits in Keynes algorithms, sometimes before the policies have a chance to be implemented.
 His magical positive multipliers turn it into negative multipliers.
 Hayek believed that consumers were smart enough to see this and react.
 Keynes didn't factor it into the models.
 Guess which maps better in the real world?

-3) For it to work, you really need to be replacing the same jobs you’re losing.
+You need to be replacing the same jobs you're losing